 There are a number of reasons you might get a false alarm.
 These include:

-It is always important to keep your sensors clean and well-maintained so any problems with sensors can be detected.
+It is always important to keep your detectors clean and well-maintained so any problems with them can be detected.
 Companies also need to train staff in using the alarm system so they do not trigger false alarms.

 If my alarm system fails how will you help?

-If your alarm system fails one of our engineers will be with you in under 4 hours to get your system working again.
-They will endeavour to make an on site repair.
+If your alarm system fails one of our engineers will respond to you in under 4 hours to get your system working again.
+They will initially try and fix the issue remotely but if necessary they will visit and make an on site repair.
 Sometimes they may need to replace certain equipment if it cannot be repaired on site, should this happen our engineer will ensure that he does not compromise your system and leaves it functioning.

 What are the differences between a wired and a wireless alarm system?

 Wireless alarms use battery-powered sensors that communicate with a control panel using radio signals.
-These alarms tend to look nicer and will take less time for us to install.
-However, wireless systems are usually more expensive, and you will need batteries for all components, such as the control panel and all sensors.
+The main benefit of this system is that they are quicker to install as we do not need to run wires around your property.
+You will need batteries for all components, such as the control panel and all detectors but with modern systems these should last at least five years.

 What are intruder alarm grades?

 Intruder alarms are categorised into 4 different grades, based on their levels of performance (such as functionality, reliability and durability).
-Ecl-ips will fit grade 2 and and grade 3 level alarms.
+We will fit grade 2 and and grade 3 level alarms.

 Grade 2 systems offer a good level of security for most residential properties and and lower risk small commercial properties.
 This level will protect against burglars who have some knowledge of the alarm system and property.
 It protects multiple entry points.